linkarzu/linkarzu.github.io/_posts/neovim/07-21-neovim-nav-basics.md

 - testing one new extra line 5
 ```

----
+##### Insert same text at the beginning of each line

-- Insert the same text at the beginning of each line
+- `ctrl-v` - enter vertical visual mode
-  - `ctrl-v` and scroll vertically to select all the lines
+- Scroll vertically to select all the lines
 - `0` - **OPTIONAL** in case you're not at the beginning of the line already
 - `I` - uppercase I to insert
 - Type the desired text, you will see it only in 1 line
 - `[escape]` or `kj` - and text shows in all the lines

 ```bash
 testing line 1